Department of Education, University of Oxford

-History and influence
+History

-The department has contributed to educational thought and practices for over a century.
-An early history of the organisation was written in 1968 by Leila Tomlinson and was published in the British Journal of Educational Studies.
-The history describes how the University of Oxford first entered the field of teacher training in 1892, going on to establish a Diploma in Education course in 1896.
-In 1919 a statute was passed creating a University Department for the Training of Teachers under a directorship.
-It describes how in 1921 the Department took residence in Norham Gardens – where it still stands today.
+An early history of the department was written by Leila Tomlinson and published in the British Journal of Educational Studies in 1968.
+The history describes how the University of Oxford first entered the field of teacher training in 1892 and established a Diploma in Education course in 1896.
+In 1919, a statute was passed creating a University Department for the Training of Teachers under a directorship.
+In 1921, the department moved to Norham Gardens, where it continues to be based.